-Pupil premium strategy statement - EYFS Pre-School - December 2022
+- EYFS Pre-School - Autumn 2023 Review

-This statement details our school's use of pupil premium (and recovery premium, also known as COVID catch up premium, for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.